 After a shower, I go into the dining room on my level and buy the big breakfast: for $10 Reales, I get juice, milk coffee, bread, ham, cheese, a fried egg, and a selection of fruit.
 There’s another breakfast for $5 Reales, which is just bread, milk coffee, and some sort of rice pudding.
 Sitting at one of the five blue tables in the room, I realise I’m the only person having the $10 Real breakfast; other than two couples who are sharing it, everyone else is smothering butter on their $5 Real piece of bread, hoping to make it more substancial.

-We make our first stop in the port of Parintins, but only a few passengers disembarked.
+We make our first stop in the port of Parintins, but only a few passengers disembark.
 The day is cold (well, tropical cold) and the sky is completely white, contrasting sharply with the chocolate coloured waters of the Amazon.
 Lying between the bright hammocks that hang over the floor, which is already littered with garbage, I listen to snoring, crying, singing; I’m invaded by the smell of smoke that comes from the jungle; I keep reading until I fall asleep for the first nap of the day.
-As I fall asleep, I think about how different my trip aboard the Itaberaba, from Tabatinga to Manaus, was, more than two months ago already.
+As I fall asleep, I think about how different my trip aboard the Itaberaba, from Tabatinga to Manaus was, more than two months ago already.

 People’s excited voices and the silence of the engines woke me up from my nap.
-We made a quick stop at the port of Juruti, where I finally see blue skies, free of smoke.
+We make a quick stop at the port of Juruti, where I finally see blue skies, free of smoke.
 Wanting a change of atmosphere, I go upstairs to the top deck where there’s a completely different feeling to the relative silence downstairs: upstairs, where the sun and the warm breeze are strong, there’s music and people are having animated conversations, most of them drinking beers, taking selfies, enjoying the landscape and the journey.
 But there are so many people I can’t find a chair, so I sit on the floor and look out at the beaches and the dry trees of the jungle.
 It’s the same landscape I saw from the Itaberaba, although the vegetation isn’t as thick and trees are smaller and further apart, at least near the shore.

 After a short but heavy rain, we stop at Obidos, in the state of Para, where there are little yellow school boats moored by the shore, one of my favourite sights so far.
 There are fireworks at sunset, probably to celebrate Christmas.
 With the air conditioning switched off and the windows open, it’s unbearably hot in the hammocks, and I’m still praying people will disembark in Santarem to spend the holidays with their families.